Financial Tips and Tricks

 -

-Don't trust ISP pricing, call and ask for the cheapest option.
+Don't trust ISP pricing, call and ask for the cheapest

 - When I check my ISP's pricing listed on their website, I see it offered for $60/month.